 sudo apt-get install -y libatlas-base-dev libhdf5-dev libc-ares-dev libeigen3-dev build-essential libsdl-ttf2.0-0 python-pygame festival python3-h5py

-For TensorFlow, there are a few dependency requirements to install in the Python Environment:
+There are a few dependency requirements to install TensorFlow inside the Python Environment:

 pip3 install virtualenv Pillow numpy pygame

 Now to install an Adafruit fork of a program originally written by Leigh Johnson that uses the MobileNet V2 model to detect objects.
 This part will take a few minutes to complete.